Crawford Notch Scenic Parking Area

 Yes, Crawford Notch Region Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming.
 Always respect posted closures and seasonal restrictions.

-Crawford Notch Region Swimming Holes is a falls on Varies, see below located in NH, near TWIN MOUNTAIN.
+Crawford Notch Region Swimming Holes is a falls on Varies, See Below located in New Hampshire, near Twin Mountain.
 Guide to swimming holes & waterfalls in NH's Crawford Notch.
 Find directions, safety tips, and seasonal advice for Ammonoosuc Falls, Ripley Falls, and Arethusa Falls.

 None at site.
 Camp nearby off RT 302 at Zealand Recreation Area in National Forest.